hengadev/hengadev/README.md

 I'm an aspiring full-stack developer building my version of the digital world one step at a time.
 All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.
-My work involves using web technoogy using Typescript/Javascript and golang, machine learning with Python and I am getting interested in low level programming with C++ and rust.
+My work involves using web technoogy using Typescript/Javascript and golang, machine learning with Python and I am getting interested in "low level programming" with C++ and rust.

 <!-- TODO: Add badges for my personal website, for the github basic stats (followers and stars) and personal website. -->